UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="7" title="Name that Argument!">

 **Question 1**
-Which argument will assign your index label when reading in your data with `pd.read_excel()`?
+Which argument will assign your row index labels when reading in your data with `pd.read_excel()`?

 <choice id="1" >
 <opt text='<code>header</code>'>

-You may want to look over this before moving forward.
+This labels your column names, not your row index labels.

 </opt>